Sign up for our Newsletter

 How it works, a.k.a. the Science Bit

-Without getting too 'geeky'… We give every diamond a score out of 10 for each of the 12 attributes listed above.
+Without getting too 'geeky'… We give every diamond a score out of 10 for 11 out of the 12 attributes listed above (we don't score carat weight, for obvious reasons!).
 Each attribute is rated for its importance in giving you what you're looking for – the ultimate sparkler.
-You’re then given a score between 1 and 10 for each diamond so you can easily see which is the best quality without having to compare minute details or obtain a degree in gemmology.
+You’re then given a score between 1 and 10 for each diamond so you can easily see which is the best quality without having to compare minute details or obtain a degree in gemmology!

 What's the best way to use DiamondScore?